Engineer Salaries in Birmingham

 Shift Patterns Around Birmingham

 So, if you want good people, you need to pay more.
 As people won’t move for a couple of grand.
-Not necessarily competitive if paying what others pay.
+Remember, it’s not competitive if paying what others pay.
 You need to pay more to entice engineers to leave their current role and move to your business.

 Skillsets Around Birmingham